turingschool/front-end-curriculum/projects/overlook.md

 ```
 As a visitor,
 when a valid customer has been selected,
-The `Rooms` page will display all the following customer specific information:
+The `Rooms` tab will display all the following customer specific information:

 - Summary of all past and current bookings